How to Create an Awesome Display for Your Catering Businessfedproducts-admin

 Chilled food displays are great for light meals (wraps, sandwiches and cakes), while heated displays work better for soups, pies and meats.
 Every café, butcher, bakery or takeaway shop in the industry stocks food displays, so it’s the most obvious choice.

 Another area to consider is glass-door refrigeration.
-Glass door fridges and freezers allow your customers to peek inside the unit, like food displays, for an ice-cold snack or drink.
+Glass door fridges and chest freezers allow your customers to peek inside the unit, like food displays, for an ice-cold snack or drink.

 ORGANISATION and POSITIONING